Six Flags New England: Six Flags

-On April 1, 1998, Premier Parks acquired the larger Six Flags chain of parks from Time Warner.
+On April 1, 1998, Premier Parks acquired the Six Flags chain of parks from Time Warner.
 The park continued to be known as "Riverside" until the end of the 1999 season.
-In 1999, the Riverside Park Speedway was removed and the waterpark was doubled in size.
+In 1999, the waterpark was doubled in size.
 Additions included a new slide tower named Shark Attack and a second wave pool called Hurricane Bay.
-The park added a Hopkins river raft ride named Blizzard River to the North End, replacing a set of dry slides and the old Bumper Cars.
-Blizzard River was themed to incorporate the Penguin character from the Batman franchise, but the name of the ride was never changed when the park was allowed to use characters from DC Comics on their rides.
-A new western area called Crack Axle Canyon was added and included four rides, three of which were new to the park.
-In 2000, Riverside was rebranded "Six Flags New England", reflecting similar changes made at other Six Flags properties.
-The main street running through the park was renamed "Carroll Drive" in honor of the family that had owned the place for much of its history.
-The park added a new front gate plaza.
-On the former site of the racetrack, a new DC Comics-themed section of the park was installed.
+The park also added a Hopkins river raft ride named Blizzard River to the North End, replacing a set of dry slides and the old Bumper Cars.
+Blizzard River was themed to incorporate the Penguin character from the Batman franchise; however, the name of the ride was never changed when the park was allowed to use characters from DC Comics on their rides.
+A new western area called Crackaxle Canyon was added and included four rides, three of which were new to the park.
+The Riverside Park Speedway was also removed.

+In 2000, Riverside was rebranded "Six Flags New England," reflecting similar changes made at other Six Flags properties.
+On the former site of the racetrack, a new DC Comics-themed section of the park was installed, called "DC Super Hero Adventures."
 The area featured several new rides, including Superman – Ride of Steel, a hypercoaster designed by Intamin.
-And the park added a third coaster called flashback which replaced the Black Widow and Rotor in the north end.
-Flashback was actually built on the site of the kiddie coaster rolling thunder.
-Rolling thunder now named great chase replaced the aging Rickie little twister coaster.
-In 2000.
-The Poland Spring Plunge log flume ride was removed in 2005 and replaced with Splashwater Falls in 2006.
+The park also added Flashback, a relocated Vekoma Boomerang from Kentucky Kingdom, which replaced the Black Widow and Rotor in the North End.
+Two S&S Worldwide Combo drop tower rides were added next to the Hellevator; the entire drop tower complex was painted white and named Scream.
+A pedestrian bridge was also constructed over the roadway in front of the park to provide a safer connection between the parking lot and front entrance.

+In 2003, the water park was renamed to Hurricane Harbor and saw the addition of the Tornado water slide.

+Mr. Six's Pandemonium, a Gerstlauer spinning coaster, was added for the 2005 season in the North End of the park.
+The Mr. Six name was dropped from the attraction ahead of the 2007 season.
+At the end of the 2005 season, the Poland Spring Plunge log flume and ferris wheel were removed.

+In 2006, Splash Water Falls and Catapult, an S&S Power Sky Swatter, were added to the park, two relocated rides from the recently closed Six Flags AstroWorld.
+Splash Water Falls replaced the log flume and ferris wheel in the South End of the park, and Catapult was located in the North End of the park near Cyclone.

+In 2007, two new children's areas were introduced to the park: Wiggles World and Thomas Town.
+Wiggles World was located on the site of the former Tiny Timber Town children's section, which saw the introduction of a few new rides and attractions but also consisted of a few rethemed attractions.
+Thomas Town was located near the front gate of the park and included three rides and a splash pad.